The Hodge-FVH Correspondence: Tau-functions of the FVH

-On the other hand, from the definition of the Sato type tau-function, we know that the derivatives of $\log\tau_{\mathrm{s}}$ with respect to $T's$ are Laurent series in~$\e$ with degree being greater or equal to~$-2$.
+On another hand, from the definition of the Sato type tau-function, we know that the derivatives of $\log\tau_{\mathrm{s}}$ with respect to $T's$ are Laurent series in~$\e$ with degree being greater or equal to~$-2$.
 So from~\eqref{tau2} it follows that